 So for today’s post, what I have for you is a comprehensive introduction to the basics of Digital Audio for Music Recording.

-1. The Rise of Digital Era
+1. The Rise of the Digital Audio Era

 While digital audio is the standard in music nowadays…